george-hawkins/esp32-setup-material/README.md

     Angular CLI: 9.1.0
     Node: 13.12.0

-Installation is complete and you can now run a development server that will serve the frontend (and automatically route through to the Python based test server for backend requests):
+Installation is complete and you can now run a development server that will serve the frontend (and automatically route through to the Python-based test server for backend requests):

     $ ng serve --open